Update your old website before Brexit or a recession

 Web design companies like ours can create bespoke, high-quality websites tailored to your business.
 Whether you need a data driven site, an ecommerce platform or simply a resource for information, we can design it, and with better value than ever before.

 Business never stops

-A website with a working contact form, 24 hour shop or chatbot function lets your customers enquire, engage and buy from you 24/7, even when you and your staff have clocked off for the day.
+A website with a working contact form, 24 hour shop or chat facility lets your customers enquire, engage and buy from you 24/7, even when you and your staff have clocked off for the day.
 If your site can’t currently offer these services, maybe it’s time that it did.

 Companies like Airbnb and Uber have managed to conquer world markets with the staff you would normally associate with an SME.
 A good website gives you the power to tap into this kind of global potential.
 Why not apply the same thinking to local areas of the country that your business should be serving.
 Google search your business and look for what it should be showing up for and if it’s not - plan these targets into your website re-design.
 Learn to understand what your website traffic is telling you.